-Noah regarded his own wavy reflection in the glass doors of the bookcase across the room and found it all too easy to see a thirtyish poseur with short blond hair, a faded blue denim shirt, and a bendable Bullwinkle the Moose figure clinging to his stethoscope.
+Noah regarded his own wavy reflection in the glass doors of the bookcase across the room and found it all too easy to see a thirtyish poseur with short blond hair, a faded blue twill shirt, and a bendable Bullwinkle the Moose figure clinging to his stethoscope.
 He yanked off the stethoscope and tossed it onto his desk blotter.

 “Just for the record, Kit, there’s more to Pratte than the handful of tourists we manage to attract.
 This is a vital small town with a sense of history, an unspoiled corner of Americana.”

 It took a few moments for his use of her name to sink in.
 When it did, her eyes widened, then narrowed to lock with his.
 “Someone in this unspoiled corner of Americana murdered my best friend, Noah.”
 She redirected her attention to the file.

 “Cause of death.”